 The Cabinet Room

 Most meetings of the Presidents and Ministers of the old government were organized in this room.
-From 1967 – 1975, there were five reshuffles in the Cabinet with the person who held the longest term being General Tran Thien Khiem.
-In the end, at 10 AM on 30th April 1975, the Saigon Radio Station gave the announcement from President Duong Van Minh that the Republic’s army had surrendered and transferred their power to the Provisional Revolutionary Government.
+From 1967 to 1975, there were five reshuffles in the Cabinet, with the person who held the longest term being General Tran Thien Khiem.
+In the end, at 10 AM on 30th April 1975, the Saigon Radio Station announced from President Duong Van Minh that the Republic’s army had surrendered and transferred their power to the Provisional Revolutionary Government.

 The State Banqueting Hall

-This room was used for notable events held at the palace with a capacity of up to 100 guests.
+This room was used for notable events held at the palace.
+It could accommodate up to 100 guests.

 The Central Staircase